What is the FRIPS Program?

 Plants are cool.
 Plants move, grow, breathe, and even see.
 They have hydraulics, choose mates, have families and sleep.
 They know self-defense and how to wage chemical war.
 They’re solar-powered and recyclable.
 They are varied and diverse, and they can live a long time.
 Plants are used as research tools by biochemists, molecular biologists, physiologists, ecologists, evolutionary biologists, geneticists, computer scientists and more.
 Basic research on plants has shed light on how cells, organisms, populations and ecosystems function.
 They can be studied indoors under controlled conditions, outdoors in fields and in interactions with things in their environment (water, insects, heat, chemicals, etc.).

 - First-Year/First-Time, undergraduate student at MU

-- Intended major(s) in biochemistry, biology, environmental science, computer sciences, chemistry, or plant sciences
+- Intended major(s) in biochemistry, biology, environmental science, computer sciences, chemistry, natural resource science, agriculture or plant sciences

-- Math or science ACT score of at least a 25 or a high school GPA of at least 3.0
+- High school GPA of at least 3.0

 - Interest in plant biology research